 Apartments!
 Probably not want you want to hear, I get it.
 So what about housing for sale?
 It’s happening, not as fast as I’d like, but it is.
 Areas like Armory Park, Menlo Park, and the Mercado District have seen some amazing growth.

-Several small builders are to thank as they really dominate these areas around downtown.
+Several small builders are to thank as they really dominate the neighborhoods around downtown.
 From remodels to complete renovations and quite a few new construction sites, these builders are going as fast as they can.

 Not the home prices you might remember: The cost of construction is high and the buyer demand is high so pricing may be a little shocking if you haven’t checked it out lately.